-All products available in ŞOK Marketler stores are also available via Cepte ŞOK - from dairy products, deli, breakfast, and cooking ingredients to personal care, home, and life categories.
-Consumers using Cepte ŞOK can easily and quickly access the broad and affordable product range, as well as ŞOK Marketler's own brands Mis, Piyale, Evin, and Mintax, at the same prices offered in ŞOK Stores.
-Consumers can also view stores' most recent campaigns in the app's "Advantages of the Week" and "Campaigns" sections.
+All products available in \$OK Marketler stores are also available via the "Cepte SOK" app - from dairy products, deli, breakfast, and cooking ingredients to personal care, home, and life categories.
+Consumers using "Cepte ŞOK" can easily and quickly access the broad and affordable product range, as well as SOK Marketler's own brands Mis, Piyale, Evin, and Mintax, at the same prices offered in ŞOK Stores.
+All products are offered at the same prices as ŞOK Stores.
+Also, customers can see the most recent campaigns of stores under the "Advantages of the Week" and "Campaigns" sections.